 There exists a set of predefined exceptions that can be caught.
 In some cases it is compulsory to catch exceptions.
-It is also possible to express the interest to not to catch even compulsory exceptions.
+It is also possible to express an interest to not to catch even compulsory exceptions (by using the keyword throwable).
 We will see more examples in sections to follow.